 To get professionals to help you do a quality job at an affordable price, check out the freelance sites like Fiverr where you could get a voice over artist at $5.
 For an additional fee, he/she could also add music to the voice over.

-Listeners will be expecting a high level of production on your podcast so you have to ensure your production stands out.
-Even if it’s just simple elements like the intro music, episode introduction, background music, story introductions and telling as well as the ending, make sure your production values are top notch as this is an essential element listeners use to judge a podcast.
+Listeners will be expecting a high level of production on your podcast so you have to ensure your production level stands out.
+Even if it’s just simple elements like intro music, episode introduction, background music, story introductions and telling as well as the ending, make sure your production values are top-notch as this is essential element listeners use to judge a podcast.

 You could hire someone to edit your audio files.
 Alternatively, if you want absolute control on how your finished podcast sounds, you could do the editing yourself.
 There are tutorials all over on how to do this as well as free editing software such as Audacity, one used by a lot of podcasters.

-7# Get your Podcast on iTunes and other platforms
+Get Your Podcast on iTunes and Other Platforms

 Now that you’ve produced those first podcasts episodes, you must get them to where there are a lot of potential listeners and the number one place for this is iTunes.

-It hosts majority of the podcasts out there and is the first place where most people look for podcasts so applying here is a must. iTunes has most of the podcast directory market though Spotify and Google music are growing.
+It hosts the majority of the podcasts out there and is the first place where most people look for podcasts so applying here is a must. iTunes has most of the podcast directory market through Spotify and Google music is growing.